Ansly Damus et al. v. Nielsen et al.

 At a July 10 status conference the Court ordered Defendants’ Motion to Dismiss to be held in abeyance.
-The parties held meet-and-confers to agree on implementation for the Preliminary Injunction Order, and submitted a Joint Status Report on July 17.
 The parties agreed on steps for implementation including an advisory notice describing those steps.

 On July 24 the Court held a status conference and ordered Defendants to post the agreed-upon notice to class members in all detention centers, in addition to directly advising class members, by July 29; to provide Plaintiffs a preliminary list of all class members and where they were detained by August 1, and continue to supplement the list on a rolling basis as Defendants determined where class members were detained; to advise all class members of the Order by August 14; to conduct parole interviews within seven days of when class members were advised, then make parole determinations within seven days of each interview; and to submit a progress report to the Court by August 24.
 Defendants filed updated class lists on September 24 and September 28.

-On August 1, the parties filed a Stipulation and Proposed Protective Order for the release of detainees’ private information, and on August 2 the Court entered it.
-On August 28 the Court held a status conference and ordered Defendants to produce a monthly updated spreadsheet showing progress on parole determinations.
-Attorneys at IRP created a practice advisory for the local immigration bar, and distributed it through the affiliates, to ensure that the Order can be employed by all putative class members.
+In August the Court ordered Defendants to produce a monthly updated spreadsheet showing progress on parole determinations.
+Attorneys at the ACLU Immigrant Rights Project created a practice advisory for the local immigration bar, and distributed it through the affiliates, to ensure that the Order can be employed by all putative class members.

 On September 7 Plaintiffs filed a Motion to Compel the production of documents and testimony that would show Defendants’ progress in complying with the Preliminary Injunction Order or, in the alternative, an Order to Show Cause why Defendants should not be held in contempt of the preliminary injunction.
 On September 25 Defendants filed their opposition to our brief, and on October 4 we filed a Reply.

 Since the Court granted the preliminary injunction, seven of the nine named plaintiffs have been released on parole.
-On September 4, we sent a letter to ICE demanding the release of the remaining two named plaintiffs by September 10.
-On September 11, after Defendants did not release these two plaintiffs, Plaintiffs filed two petitions for writ of habeas corpus, one in U.S. District Court for the Eastern District of Michigan (see our case, Damus v.
-Director; Bureau of Immigration & Customs Enforcement, et al.) and one in U.S. District Court for the District of Columbia.
+On September 4, we sent a letter to ICE demanding the release of the remaining two named plaintiffs by September 10, 2018.
+On September 11, after Defendants did not release these two plaintiffs, Plaintiffs filed two petitions for writ of habeas corpus, one in U.S. District Court for the Eastern District of Michigan (see Damus v.
+Director ICE) and one in U.S. District Court for the District of Columbia.